Wipfi/MSP-Node-RED/README.md

 # MSPNode for Node red
-MSP Node for Node red is basicly a serial port Node, which able to communicate with almost all flight controllers using the MSP protocoll.
+MSP Node for Node red is basicly a serial port Node, which is able to communicate with almost all flight controllers using the MSP protocoll.

 # What's the function of the MSP Port Node?
 The MSP Port Node is only an node red interface to a FC, doing data spliting and crc check for you.